shiftkey/blog/_posts/2013-05-20-static-objects.md

 <blockquote class="twitter-tweet" data-conversation="none"><p>@<a href="https://twitter.com/nickhodgemsft">nickhodgemsft</a> Roger, cheers @<a href="https://twitter.com/shiftkey">shiftkey</a> thoughts?
 Will it be better to create a life long Crypto obj rather than this <a href="http://t.co/bn3hRIiGdt" title="http://twitter.com/HDizzle84/status/336104817707589633/photo/1">twitter.com/HDizzle84/stat…</a></p>&mdash; HDizzle (@HDizzle84) <a href="https://twitter.com/HDizzle84/status/336104817707589633">May 19, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Singletons?
+My first instinct was to reach for the hose and dampen such discussion down immediately before someone got hurt.

+But no, that's not right.
+I need to explain myself.

 So I wanted to put together a simple guide on how to determine *when* the [Singleton pattern](http://en.wikipedia.org/wiki/Singleton_pattern) is a suitable use case - yes, it gets a bad reputation due to misuse, but there are some scenarios where it does add value (and is often necessary).

 ## How expensive is it to create?